Reba McEntire: 1989–1999: Entry into film and television acting

-2000–07: Broadway and television series
+2000–2007: Broadway and television series

 In early 2001, McEntire expanded into theater, starring in the Broadway revival of Annie Get Your Gun.
 Playing Annie Oakley (whom she had previously portrayed in Buffalo Girls), her performance was critically acclaimed by several newspapers, including The New York Times, which commented, "Without qualification the best performance by an actress in a musical comedy this season."
 McEntire personally called the musical "some of the hardest work I've ever done in my life".

-In 2005, McEntire starred as Nellie Forbush in the Carnegie Hall concert production of the Broadway musical South Pacific with Alec Baldwin as Luther Billis and Brian Stokes Mitchell as Emile de Becque, directed by Walter Bobbie and with an adapted script by David Ives.
+In 2005, McEntire starred as Nellie Forbush in the Carnegie Hall concert production of the Broadway musical South Pacific with Alec Baldwin as Luther Billis and Brian Stokes Mitchell as Emile de Becque, directed by Walter Bobbie, and with an adapted script by David Ives.
 The concert was broadcast as part of the Great Performances series in 2006.

 In October 2001, McEntire premiered her half-hour television sitcom Reba on The WB.
-The show was based around divorced mother Reba Hart, who learns how to handle life situations after her husband divorces her in order to marry his dental hygienist––with whom he had been cheating and gotten pregnant––and then their teenage daughter becomes pregnant as well.
+The show was based around divorced mother Reba Hart, who learns how to handle life situations after her husband divorces her to marry his dental hygienist––with whom he had been cheating and gotten pregnant––and then their teenaged daughter becomes pregnant, as well.
 Reba garnered critical acclaim and success, becoming the network's highest-rated television show for adults ranging from the ages of 18 to 49.
 The show ran for six seasons and earned McEntire a nomination for a Golden Globe award.
 It was canceled on February 18, 2007; the series finale had 8.7 million viewers.